 An uphill slog following a wire fence took me south-westwards over the minor top of Bwlch y Bi and on towards the summits of Gallt y Daren and Foel Boeth.
 The way became steeper and I was feeling tired near the end of a long day.
 Looking up at the climb to come, I studied my map and decided on a short cut following a fence that would omit the final peaks.
 I needed to turn right at the second fence junction I came to but when I reached the first junction I was unsure if it was the right one, so I extracted my few months-old smartphone from my camera pouch and used an app that displayed my present grid reference to eight figures.
 This made it very clear which fence junction I was at, leaving me delighted that the phone could be so useful.
 Although a shorter way, my new route descended very steeply at first but it brought me to a stream flanked by grass and rushes where I found a flat spot for my tent for the night.

 It was also evident that one side of my face had become extremely sunburnt, for not only was it very sore but it also felt swollen.
-Sunscreen was not something I had ever considered adding to my kit.
+Given North Wales’ usual cloud, rain and wind, sunscreen was not something I had ever considered adding to my kit.
 Once I was on the move again, a green track commenced just a short distance down the stream valley, and I followed it westwards.
 After passing the ruins of an old farm inside which lay the shattered remains of its cast iron range, the track turned southwards, where I branched onto another track, still heading west, that rounded the outlying slopes of Moel Oernant.
 The dryness and the dust put me more in mind of walking in Greece than Wales.
-From the highest point of the track the summits of Moelwyn Mawr and Moelwyn Bach were clear on the distant skyline while to the right of these and even further away was Snowdon itself.
+From the highest point of the track the summits of Moelwyn Mawr and Moelwyn Bach were clear on the distant skyline while to the right of these and even further away was the peak of Snowdon itself.

 Here I turned south-westwards to climb over Moel Oernant.
-The number of rises and dips made taking a straight course difficult, while the pathless rough grass was tiring to walk on, but after going some distance I spotted parallel lines where it had been flattened by a quad bike.
-Although these tracks seemed to be going nowhere in particular, they eventually took me past an unnamed lake I had hoped to see and they stopped quite close to the 503m (1,650ft) summit.
+The number of rises and dips made taking a straight course difficult, while it was tiring to walk on the pathless rough grass, but after going some distance I spotted parallel lines where it had been flattened by a quad bike.
+Although these tracks seemed to be going nowhere in particular, they eventually took me past an unnamed lake which I had hoped to see and they stopped quite close to the 503m (1,650ft) summit.
 This had not been on my itinerary but having got this close it would be silly not to visit the top, so I continued up to its old trig point, from where I was able to gaze across to Llyn Trawsfynydd and the Rhinog mountains where I had walked eight months previously.

 South-west of where I stood could be seen my next objective, which was the large lake Llyn Gelli-Gain that nestled in a hollow surrounded by a ring of hills.
 The way was again pathless, very steep at first and then quite overgrown as a wide valley was approached.
 Here I hoped to stop for lunch, but the first little streams were dry while what might once have been elongated pools in the lowest part were now swamps with floating oval leaves of Potomageton pondweed, though eventually I found enough running water to fill my billycan.